GLARE: A Dataset for Traffic Sign Detection in Sun Glare: Related Work

-Another branch of detection strategies leverage the popular transformer~\cite{carion2020end} encoder-decoder architectures by removing the complicated hand-designed components such as non-maximum suppression or anchor generation while optimizing a global loss that is enable unique classifications via bipartite matching.
+Another branch of {object} detection strategies leverages the popular transformer~\cite{carion2020end} encoder-decoder architectures by removing the complicated hand-designed components such as non-maximum suppression or anchor generation while optimizing a global loss that enables unique classifications via bipartite matching.
 Similar ideas are brought into traditional RCNN architecture that a special Swin Transformer~\cite{liu2021swin} shows a great performance gain when replacing the ResNet50 backbone.
-Almost all the aforementioned detection algorithms rely on the supervised learning with labeled traffic signs and it is rarely considered that the possible strong noises (e.g., sun glare) in the testing phase may degrade the detection performance.
+Almost all the aforementioned {object} detection algorithms rely on supervised learning with labeled traffic signs and it is rarely considered that the possible strong {localized} noises (e.g., sun glare) in the testing phase may degrade the detection performance.